Jordonez123/CapstoneRepo/README.md

 | `us_region_Mid-Atlantic`                    | Indicator variable for whether the data applies to the Mid-Atlantic region of the U.S.                                                                |
 | `us_region_Pacific`                         | Indicator variable for whether the data applies to the Pacific region of the U.S.                                                                     |
 | `us_region_South Atlantic`                  | Indicator variable for whether the data applies to the South Atlantic region of the U.S.                                                              |

-Let me know if you need any more details or further adjustments to the dictionary!
-### Demo

-...
-Show your work:
-...
-Data visualizations
-...
-Interactive demo (e.g., `streamlit` app)
-...
-Short video of users trying out the solution

-### Methodology

-...
-High-level diagrams of entire process:
-...     various data processing steps
-...     various modelling directions
-...     various prototyping directions

 ### Organization

 The largest portion of time was allocated to cleaning the data.